adamkrogh/goodreads-dotnet/README.md

 - book.title — Get the reviews for a book given a title string.
 - reviews.list — Get the books on a members shelf.
 - review.show — Get a review.
+- review.show_by_user_and_book — Get a user's review for a given book.
 - search.authors — Find an author by name.
 - search.books — Find books by title, author, or ISBN.
 - shelves.list — Get a user's shelves.